dib-lab/TransAnn-Review/README.md

 **Who can share?** If you read thought until this point, then definitely you can share in this work.
 We will have a lot of discussions, literature search, scripting, and writing enough for everyone.
 The editorial board should try to get all contributors involved then judge their commitment and contribution

+**Time Plan:** 8 weeks plan

+* 1 week for discussions and brainstorming.
+* 1 week for the editorial board to lead a discussion about the outline of the 1st draft and assign tasks to the contributors
+* 1 week for the contributors to finish their parts
+* 1 week for the editorial board to prepare 1st draft
+* 1 week for edits and updates before publishing in the bioRxiv archive
+* 3 weeks for community discussion and editorial board preparation peer reviewed version

 **What should I do now?** Please go ahead and open the issues tab to find the issue called “contributors”.
 You need to add your name and email.
 Please feel free to introduce yourself and may be add links to you personal page if you want.
 Next you can open the issue called “Brainstorm” to add your ideas and discuss the other ideas.